-- ✓ Babies placed on their back with their feet at the bottom of the cot. - ✓ Keep babies face and head uncovered. - ✓ Babies who can roll back and forth may be left to find their own sleeping position. - ✓ Ensure hanging cords or string from blinds, curtains, mobiles or electrical devices are away from cots and mattresses. - ✓ Light bedding used and tucked in tightly.
-Sleeping bags with a fitted neck, arm holes or sleeves but no hood may be used instead of bed linen. - ✓ Wraps made from lightweight material like muslin or cotton can be used. - ✓ Wraps should be firm but not tight allow hip flexion and chest wall expansion. - ✓ Babies arms free from wraps once startle reflex disappears (around 3 months old) and discontinue wrapping when baby starts rolling. - ✓ No wraps used if babies can roll from back to front to back again. - ✓ No quilts, doonas, pillows, lambs wool, cot bumpers or loose bedding or fabric in cots. - ✓ If child requires comforter to self sooth it will be supervised and then removed once the child is asleep. - ✓ No electric blankets, hot water bottles or wheat bags. - ✓ No bottles given to children while they are in a cot, for safety and dental hygiene reasons. - ✓ No bibs on child. - ✓ Dummies provided if required without chain attachments.
+- ✓ Babies placed on their back with their feet at the bottom of the cot. - ✓ Keep babies face and head uncovered. - ✓ Babies who can roll back and forth may be left to find their own sleeping position. - Ensure hanging cords or string from blinds, curtains, mobiles or electrical devices are away from cots and mattresses. - Light bedding used and tucked in tightly.
+Sleeping bags with a fitted neck, arm holes or sleeves but no hood may be used instead of bed linen. - ✓ Wraps made from lightweight material like muslin or cotton can be used. - ✓ Wraps should be firm but not tight allow hip flexion and chest wall expansion. - Babies arms free from wraps once startle reflex disappears (around 3 months old) and discontinue wrapping when baby starts rolling. - ✓ No wraps used if babies can roll from back to front to back again. - ✓ No quilts, doonas, pillows, soft toys, lambs wool, cot bumpers or loose bedding or fabric in cots. - ✓ No electric blankets, hot water bottles or wheat bags. - ✓ No bottles given to children while they are in a cot, for safety and dental hygiene reasons. - ✓ No bibs on child. - ✓ Dummies provided if required without chain attachments.
 Dummies not replaced if they fall out while child is sleeping. - ✓ Babies should be dressed with consideration to the room temperature. - ✓ No teething necklaces, bracelets or anklets or jewellery apart from stud earrings to be worn in the cot. - ✓ A monitor may be used in Cot Room (however it will not replace Educators physically checking and monitoring children).